 The Director of Financial Aid is available to assist students and their families by providing advice and suggestions suitable for their financial status.
-For more information on the specific forms of financial aid available, please contact the Financial Aid office at 800-DTS-WORD, ext.
-5087.
+For more information on the specific forms of financial aid available, please contact the Financial Aid office at 214-887-5087.